 This is a no-brainer.
 You write an e-book or report, and you sell it.
 In most cases (and what I recommend), you'll sell your e-book or report directly to end readers (as opposed to selling it once at a higher price for someone else to put their name on and earn an even bigger profit from).

-You can write something as short as a 5-page report to a several hundred page survey / study in your specialty area.
+You can write something as short as a 5-page report to a several hundred page evaluation of a survey / study in your specialty area.
 That's a key to making decent money with this income stream though - specialization.
 While I won't say that no generalist writers can make it work for them, e-book writing works best for specialists who can sell copies on their own authority status (and preferably existing niche audience).

 Giving Away Free E-books